 Florida is a closed Primary state.
 Only registered party members may vote for partisan offices during a Primary Election.
-For example, only registered Republicans may vote for Republican candidates, and only registered Democrats may vote for Democratic candidates.
+For example, only registered Republicans may vote for Republican candidates, only registered Democrats may vote for Democratic candidates.

-All registered voters are always entitled to vote for nonpartisan offices and any amendment items.
+All registered voters may vote for nonpartisan offices and any amendment items, regardless of political party affiliation.
 Primary Elections are very important!
 Nonpartisan judicial and school board offices are often decided during a Primary Election.